Justin-Koida/EEG-Music-Prediction/models/baseline_model.md

 The weakness of this model is that it has mediocre performance as evaluated by accuracy, precision, and recall.
 Addionally, since badpower features were aggregated over the entire song, the model cannot capture temporal dynamics like short-term burst in specific frequencies.
 A weakness overall is that this dataset is extremely small.
 Any models trained will have this weakness though.

 **Possible reasons for errors or bias**
 Since this is a very small dataset with class imalance, perhaps this could cause errors and bias in my analyisis.
-Addionally, simple version of features were created, more in-depth features will be created, however simple features may not fully be captuing the complexity within the data.
+Additionally, simple version of features were created, more in-depth features will be created, however simple features may not fully be captuing the complexity within the data.

 # Ideas from Initial Modeling/Next Goals